bharatbansal/app-planted/README.md

 The project maps a list of all locations from the following JSON file and find the three closest plantation projects based on distance.
 It also display for each mapped project the distance in kilometers.

-THere is not much css as I was focusing more on the logic of vreating the react app.
+There is not much css as I was focusing more on the logic of solving the assignment.

 # Getting Started with Create React App